AleMorales9011/ForgeWare/src/06-InfrastructureAutomation.md

 ![banner](images/banner_9.jpg)
-# Automating Web App deployment with Bash
+# Web App Deployment Automation: Bash

 Manually deploying a web server involves running several commands in a specific order.
 A `Bash script` can automate these steps, saving you time and effort, especially if you need to deploy Apache on multiple servers.